LilFumanal/TP_DRF/BeeKeeperDossier/README.md

 This is the back-end of a Hive Management application.

-You can here login, create your beeyard(s), hive(s), and the interventions on it.
+You can here login, create your beeyard(s), hive(s), and the interventions on them.

 ## Dependencies